Skip to main content

 Campus Access

-• This option addresses situations such as when a book or article is planned, and the book or journal publisher is concerned that prior publishing through a digital library will negatively impact on sales.
+Campus-only access addresses situations such as when a book or article is planned, and the book or journal publisher is concerned that prior publishing through a digital library will negatively impact on sales.
+Campus-only access cannot be used as a substitute for obtaining proper copyright permissions, as theses and dissertations are intended to serve as public records of examination.

 No Access